The DOWNING Journalism Award

 A recent addition to the roster of prestigious awards offered by Women Writing the West, The DOWNING Journalism Award, recognizes journalism and articles first published in the year prior to the entry period.
 The inaugural year of 2018 brought substantial submissions, and WWW looks forward to honoring future recipients of this significant award.

-Women Writing the West is pleased to present the Finalists in The DOWNING Journalism Award.
+Women Writing the West is pleased to present the Winner and Finalists for The 2023 DOWNING Journalism Award.

 Deanna Dickinson McCall for “Rolling With the Punches” published in The Range.